JamesAndrewsXV/Tavernlight/README.md

 ### Problem
 - The core feature causing the issue is that we may obtain a player by two different methods
     - The first method is through the active game.
 These players seem to be logged in.
     - The second method is through `IOLoginData::loadPlayerByName`.
 These players are offline.
 - While online, all the `player` pointer needs to do is point to a currently active player in the `g_game`.
 This _should NOT be deleted, as it will erase the player from the game_.
 Instead, we should let this pointer go out of scope.
 - While offline, the `player` needs to create a new player object, and load its data through `IOLoginData::loadPlayerByName`.
 Before the function is finished, it needs to _delete the player object_ to prevent the memory leak.
-- The `item` object must also be deleted after an item is successfully created and used.
+- It is ambiguous whether the `item` object must be deleted after an item is successfully created and used, due to the call of `internalAddItem`.
+My implementation _assumes that either `internalAddItem` assumes the responsibility of the `item`'s lifetime, or that the `player` or `g_game` now owns the `item`, and it is unsafe to delete in this function_.

 ### Solution

 - If `player` failed to be instantiated by `IOLoginData::loadPlayerByName`, it will now be [deleted](Question4.cpp?plain=1#L10).
-- If an `item` could not be created and a `player` is offline, it will be [deleted](Question4.cpp?plain=1#L18).
+- If an `item` could not be created and a `player` is offline, the player will be [deleted](Question4.cpp?plain=1#L18).
     - Because no changes have been made to the player, it will not be saved
 - When the `item` has been successfully added to the `player` and the `player` is offline, it will be [deleted](Question4.cpp?plain=1#L28).
-- At the end of the function, the `item` will be [deleted](Question4.cpp?plain=1#L30).
+- The `item`'s lifetime is not handled in this function.
+If the `item` has to be freed, however, a [delete call belongs after the function call to `internalAddItem`](Question4.cpp?plain=1#L26).